existencelabs/keystamp-whitepaper/README.md

 - Blockheight in Bitcoin blockchain
 - Time according to the miner's timestamp server

+### Audit and validation

+**Auditing the timestamp**

+Requirement 1: we are trying to determine someone signed a piece of data at a certain time.
+To start, we need to possess the data the is trying to be proved.

+Requirement 2: we also need the signatures which are being presented as evidence that the data was signed by them.

+Requirement 3: finally we need the derivation paths of the keys used, which will give the auditor the public key corresponding to the private key that was used to sign and encrypt the data.

+To audit:

+Step 1: Extracting the hash of proof on the blockchain by looking up the transaction ID in which was included the timestamp Step 2: Compare with the hash of the evidence that is presented to audit

+`Final hash = SHA256(proof hash, SHA256(signature1), SHA256(signature2)`

+Step 3: If the hash in the blockchain is the same hash as the final hash of the data and signatures presented, we know that the integrity of the data and signatures is preserved.
+If not, than we know that the data has been tampered with.
+If a single byte of data is changed in the compliance data or the user consent proof, the hash will be modified unpredictably.
+By comparing the compliance hash of the original document on the blockchain with the compliance hash that is presented, we can immediately prove that they are the same (or not), and so that it existed at the time of the block in which it was included.

+Step 4: If the data has been tampered with, we separate the hashes and check them individually.
+We will be able to figure wheter it is the data or signatures that have been tampered with.

+**Validating the signatures**

+To validate the signatures, one only needs to have the public key of the signatory, the signature and the data.
+We can independently check that the signature would have been performed by the private key from which is derived the public key.

+**Cross-checking against the registry timestamp**

+Once it has been established that a certain private key signed a specific set of data at a specific time, we need to associate the public key with an identity.
+We can see from the transaction ID which included the OP_RETURN which keys were used to sign off of the timestamp, so we can suspect that the superior signer knew that the subordinate signer was who he claimed he was.

+However, in order to make sure, we can look at the history of changes of the registry and since each change is hashed we know that the registry data at time of transaction broadcast has not been tampered with.

 ### Innovation and significance

 **Extending BIP32 for encryption**